uruvelakassapa/reddit-ven-anigha-archive/markdown_files/ven_anigha_reddit_archive_2025.md

     It's like saying, "people define what is an addiction differently."
 Sure, but does the person still consume the drug at all?
 If the answer is yes, then compared to someone who is completely free from that, they are still addicted, no matter what mental gymnastics they engage in to convince themselves otherwise.

     There's no shame in admitting that actually giving up craving is difficult and you don't feel like doing it.
 Almost nobody does.
 But twisting the Dhamma so that you can reconcile sensuality with it is not a good move, and there's no justification for it.
 Nobody's forcing you to practice the Dhamma.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1iyyix1/renouncing_the_renunciation_question_for_hh_and_a/mfx9niy/)** _2025-03-04 07:08:49 *(in reply to a comment not included)*:

+    Sure, it's not like every monastic was an Arahant or even an ariya.
+Even the Suttas don’t claim otherwise.
+And the reason would have been the same as for laypeople who failed to attain anything despite hearing the Dhamma many times: [a mind still obstructed by passion](https://suttas.hillsidehermitage.org/?q=mn36#mn36:18.11_mn36:18.12).
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1iyyix1/renouncing_the_renunciation_question_for_hh_and_a/mfydrzp/)** _2025-03-04 13:12:48 *(in reply to a comment not included)*:

+    The point is everywhere in the Suttas, not just there.
+The stock description of people seeing the Dhamma always involves [their minds turning away from sensuality first](https://suttas.hillsidehermitage.org/?q=mn56#mn56:18.1_mn56:18.8), upon recognizing its peril.
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1iyyix1/renouncing_the_renunciation_question_for_hh_and_a/mg3s483/)** _2025-03-05 06:06:50 *(in reply to a comment not included)*:

+    >would you please explain why you made this statement that appears, to me, to not be in accordance with the two characteristics of the buddha's dhamma that i've included below?

+    The two characteristics you mention apply to the Dhamma [as an experiential principle](https://suttas.hillsidehermitage.org/?q=sn35.70), not to historical knowledge—such as whether laypeople mentioned in the Suttas as having attained stream entry truly did so.
+And as I think I made clear, the statement was mainly rhetorical.

+    >if so, how do you reconcile that view with the following characteristic of the buddha's dhamma that i've included below?

+    The Dhamma itself is independent of time, but the *realization* of the Dhamma [is gradual and requires time](https://suttacentral.net/an8.19/en/sujato?lang=en&layout=plain&reference=main&notes=asterisk&highlight=false&script=latin#10.6).
+- **[Bhikkhu_Anigha](https://www.reddit.com/r/HillsideHermitage/comments/1iyyix1/renouncing_the_renunciation_question_for_hh_and_a/mg4g21b/)** _2025-03-05 10:00:20 *(in reply to a comment not included)*:

+    >Why make this rhetorical statement if that's indeed what you were doing?
+I really want to understand where you're coming from

+    The original post references Suttas that in an attempt to support the view that renunciation is not necessary for attaining stream entry.
+I presented a hypothetical to highlight that the safe bet is to prioritize one's own honest recognition that sensuality and liberation are two opposing directions (something that one can eventually know beyond all doubt) rather than conclusions reached from a liberal interpretation of stories whose accuracy will always be subject to doubt.

+    >I guess what I'm getting at is I fail to see where the six characteristics of Buddha-Dhamma aren't applicable...

+    *ehipassiko*, etc., doesn't mean one will know whether a certain account of something that took place 2500 years ago is fully accurate or not.
+What one "comes and sees", is presently evident, etc., is the four noble truths.

+    >Does this historical knowledge bring immediate results with regards to dissatisfaction and the end of dissatisfaction?

+    No, and I never claimed otherwise.
+I do agree that the end of dissatisfaction comes from a fundamentally different kind of knowledge, and that knowledge and the path to attaining it are the subject of many of the discussions on this forum.
+On the other hand, I strongly disagree that the "immediate result" produced by the practice you propose is the true ending of dissatisfaction.
+That said, you seem quite convinced—so to each their own.

 ---